Papi1997/MY-FINAL-PROJECT/README.md

 _Automated Manual Payments Portal

 ##  Overview
-MY-FINAL-PROJECT is designed to automate and streamline manual payment processes.
+MY-FINAL-PROJECT is designed to automate and streamline manual payment processes.my final project: a Django-based payment manager that allows users to add payees, record payments, and track totals – similar to how Chamas manage group contributions.
 Built using **Python**, this project aims to provide a robust and user-friendly portal for handling payment tasks efficiently.

 This is in adherence to UN SDG 8
  SDG 8 – Decent Work and Economic Growth
 Why it fits: Promotes sustainable economic growth, productive employment, and financial inclusion.
 If your system helps people save better or manage group funds, it supports entrepreneurship and long-term planning.